wwrzal/ColorfulFolders/README.md

 ## Installation

-ColorfulFolder can be added to a project via Package manager.
+ColorfulFolder can be added to a project via Package Manager.

 Download to disk and use "Add package from disk..." and navigate to downloaded project "package.json" file.